samuel500/TheMemeticist/_posts/2020-04-06-end-of-education.md

 > So far, America’s answer has largely been, Believe in a market economy, which is not much of a story, not much of an answer.
 The problem is that America’s better gods have been badly wounded.
 As America has moved towards the status of an empire […], its great story of liberal democracy has lost much of its luster.
 Of Tocqueville’s “civic participation,” there is less in America than in any other industrialized nation.

-> Meanwhile, the narrative of the great melting-pot has also sufferend as many insults as an imperfect god can bear.
-For some , for example, Koreans, Chinese, and Russians, it has worked tolerable well, but too many others have been blocked from sharing in the fullness of the American promise because of their race or native language.
+> Meanwhile, the narrative of the great melting-pot has also suffered as many insults as an imperfect god can bear.
+For some, for example, Koreans, Chinese, and Russians, it has worked tolerably well, but too many others have been blocked from sharing in the fullness of the American promise because of their race or native language.

 > As for the rigorous tale of the blessedness of Hard Work, too many Americans no longer believe in it.
 The great school of the Higher Learning, television, teaches them that a dream deferred is a dream forever denied – which is to say, no dream at all; that they are, in fact, entitled to the fruits of technology’s largesse; and that the god of Consumership confers its graciousness more freely than can any god of Labor.